radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 > [!NOTE]
 >
 > In a new Radius installation, there is no identity provider (IdP) configured.
 Radius does not have a built-in identity system, therefore the Radius administrator must configure an IdP before Radius will recognize and authorize the user.
-Roles can be assigned prior to IdP configuration, but without an IdP, the user still cannot be authorized.
+Roles can be assigned prior to IdP configuration, but without an IdP there is no effect.

 As a platform engineer, I just installed Radius using my Kubernetes cluster credentials.
 I want to access Radius via my typical user credentials from my IdP.